nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-06-25-how_long_to_start_a_business.md

 ### 3. Register Your Business and Obtain the Necessary Licenses and Permits: **1-2 months**

-Registering a business, obtaining necessary permits and licenses, and complying with tax laws are all essential legal requirements for starting a business and [ensuring it operates legally.](https://www.businessinitiative.org/sole-proprietorship-vs-llc/)
+Registering a business, obtaining necessary permits and licenses, and complying with tax laws are all essential legal requirements for starting a business and <a href="https://www.businessinitiative.org/comparison/sole-proprietorship-vs-llc/" target="_blank">ensuring it operates legally.</a>

 Depending on the location and industry, these requirements can take **several weeks or even months** to complete.